 Reportedly, they're the Barely There Tights from John Lewis.
 The main draw is the non slip grip on the sole, helping to keep Kate steady whatever her footwear.
 If that wasn't enough, the anti-ladder technology ensures there are no awkward mishaps.

 Shoppers on the John Lewis website are fans too.
 "Sheer, Strong, Ladder resist, perfect finish to my daily wardrobe.
 Your legs look like they are bare and smooth," wrote one happy customer.

-Static bodysuits and clothes
+3. Static-busting bodysuits and clothes